Got-IT-Kai/pr-rule-bot/docs/adr/0009-gradle-build-configuration.md

 **Performance Benchmark:**
 - Measure clean build time before/after migration
 - Accept up to 10% build time increase for type safety benefits

+**Note:** Actual validation results should be documented in the PR description when implementing this ADR.
+See PR template "ADR Validation Results" section for format.

 ## References